foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 ## To do before your week

 - Make sure you’re an owner of the cohort's GitHub organisation.
-- Decide who will lead which bits of your week - Refer to the day by day checklist below for a detailed breakdown of your responsibilities.
 - Read your week's workshops and solutions, as well as learning objectives.
 These may have changed after your cohort!
 - Check in with the course facilitator.
 They are there to support you before, during and after your week.
+- Decide who will lead which bits of your week - Refer to the day by day checklist below for a detailed breakdown of your responsibilities.
-- Have a look at the cohort's most recent projects, and ask the course facilitator about any relevant feedback from the previous week's SGC
+- Have a look at the cohort's most recent projects, and ask the course facilitator about any relevant feedback from the previous week's SGC.
 - Read their cohort expectations at `GitHub` > `fac#` > `cohort` > `expectations.md`.
 - Read the cohort's user manuals - find these as issues raised on the `GitHub` > `fac#`> `user-manuals`.